Pinakbakshi/Aircanvas--computer-vision-project-/README.md

 #Pythonista and a-shell on iPhone and iPad.
-to increase the latency get better reccord of the frames per second.
+to increase the latency and get higher record of the frames per second.